The 2015 Public Law Section Student Writing Competition

 The Public Law Section 2015 Student Writing Competition

-The competition is open to students at all California-accredited law schools, and the winner receives a $2,000 cash prize, transportation and hotel expenses for two nights at The State Bar Annual Meeting in San Diego in September where the winner will be recognized at an awards reception, and publication in the Public Law Journal.
+The California State Bar Public Law Section seeks entries for its annual Student Writing Competition.
+The competition is open to students at all California-accredited law schools, and the winner receives a $2,000 cash prize; transportation and hotel expenses for two nights at the State Bar Annual Meeting in Anaheim in October, 2015, where the winner will be recognized at an awards reception; and publication in the Public Law Journal.

 What Articles are Eligible?

 Articles must be 2,000-3,000 words (not including endnotes) and must be on a topic related to public law -- a field that covers areas such as administrative law, constitutional law, municipal law, open meetings/open records law, political/election law, education law, state and federal legislation, public employment and labor law, government contracts, government tort liability and regulations, land use/environmental issues, public law ethics, public finance, and water law.
 Articles should be written in a style suitable for publication in the Public Law Journal and should include citations in either Bluebook or California Style Manual format, with citations included in endnotes, not footnotes.
 Articles should be the original work of the submitting students without substantial editorial input from others.
 Examples of past selected articles include: “Leggo My Home Rule: Charter Cities and State Municipal Interference”; “A Tale of Two Cities: Day Labor Solicitation after Redondo Beach”; and “Funding Public Transit in California After Proposition 26”.

 Who Can Enter?

 As of May 2015, students must be enrolled in good standing at a California law school’s Juris Doctor program that is accredited by the Committee of Bar Examiners of the State Bar of California.
 Students need not be Public Law Section members to enter the competition.